-It all started when Chip and Joanna were only about six months into their relationship.
+It all started when the Magnolia Homes (and Magnolia Market) tycoons based in Waco, Texas were only about six months into their relationship.
 Chip took a trip to Mexico for a Spanish language immersion program.
-He recounted that he worked with a “close-knit crew” of Mexican nationals who almost exclusively spoke Spanish.
+He recounted that he worked with a "close-knit crew" of Mexican nationals who almost exclusively spoke Spanish.

 "I was knee-deep in three different businesses, and I'd been working with the same group of Mexican guys on all of them," Chip says in the book.
 "These were my boys, and something about their culture and work ethic really resonated with me."